az4if/AniProxy-v2/Readme.md

 | `CACHE_TTL_SECONDS` | `300` | No | Cache expiry in seconds (default 5 min) |
 | `DEBUG` | `false` | No | Set `true` to expose the `X-Pool-Stats` header on authenticated/mutation responses |

+> [!WARNING]
-> ⚠️ If you're updating from an earlier copy of `.env.example`: the `DEBUG` comment there previously referenced an `X-Rate-Limit-Used` header.
+> If you're updating from an earlier copy of `.env.example`: the `DEBUG` comment there previously referenced an `X-Rate-Limit-Used` header.
 The code only ever sets `X-Pool-Stats` — update your local `.env.example` comment to match.

 ### Getting Upstash credentials